Real Chemistry snaps up Avant Healthcare, aims to ‘modernize’ medcomms

 Narayanan said he hopes this new organizational focus and collaboration on medcomms will spur “a whole new level of energy, innovation and capabilities that our clients can harness,” as well as drive “enthusiasm from the teams, which is pretty infectious.”

-Deborah Wood, founder and chairwoman of Avant Healthcare, added in a press release that “we were looking for a unicorn partner and found one in Real Chemistry, which is the perfect fit for Avant’s clients and employees.”
+Deborah Wood, founder and chairwoman of Avant Healthcare, said in a statement that “we were looking for a unicorn partner and found one in Real Chemistry, which is the perfect fit for Avant’s clients and employees.”

 The agency’s latest acquisition follows a string of M&A deals designed to expand its data and AI offerings.
 In 2023 Real Chemistry, which is backed by private-equity firm New Mountain Capital, bought ad-tech firm TI Health.
 AI-focused shop ConversationHealth was scooped up in 2022, a year after Swoop and IPM.ai joined the Real Chemistry portfolio.
 21Grams, Starpower and Symplur came on-board in 2020.